-WareIQ, a Y-combinator backed startup, has rapidly grown to be the leading full-stack eCommerce fulfillment company for some of the most reputed brands in India.
+WareIQ, is a full-stack eCommerce fulfillment company for some of the most reputed brands in India.
 WareIQ offers a full-stack platform for eCommerce companies to enable same-day delivery and next day delivery to customers – an Amazon Prime-like experience but accessible to everyone.

 Why You Should Choose WareIQ’s Fulfillment Centers for FBA Prep Service?

 Comply with Amazon’s scheduled delivery

 Prep services ensure proper packaging and preparation which helps to reduce delays in receive time.
 Taking scheduled appointments in the Amazon Fulfillment Center is a hassle because of the complex checklist of items to be executed.
 There are chances of missing the time slot leading to stock rejection.
 Stock preparation needs to follow Amazon guidelines which is a thorough process that WareIQ staff is trained in.

 WareIQ offers FBA prep services that ensure quality control, streamlining and adherence to Amazon standards whether it comes to fragile item preparation, repackaging thousands of SKUs to simply labelling products correctly with barcodes.
 WareIQ’s automated order fulfillment system ensures efficient and accurate picking and packing.